Loud Fellowship Halls

 Wall or Ceiling Mounted Acoustic Panels

-Your sound panel treatment for your Fellowship Hall can be wall or ceiling mounted as you wish.
+Sound absorbing panels for your Fellowship Hall can be either wall or ceiling mounted, whichever you choose.
 Install in nice even site lines evenly spread out around the perimeter of your space.
 Your echoes will collapse, while the quality of sound will be restored for ease in conversation.
 Your panels will ship with a clip system for easy self installation by building maintenance staff or volunteers in your congregation.
 Available in 60 color options, with free color samples ready to ship up on request.
 Again, the key is to be sure you do not under treat the space.
 Call our help desk or submit a Room Analysis worksheet to determine your panel coverage.Click for Free Color Swatches

 Why Clients Love The Fabric Panel